apache/datafusion-ballista/docs/source/contributors-guide/architecture.md

   under the License.
 -->

-# Ballista Architecture
+# kapot Architecture

 ## Overview

-Ballista’s primary purpose is to provide a distributed SQL query engine implemented in the Rust programming language and using the Apache Arrow memory model.
+kapot’s primary purpose is to provide a distributed SQL query engine implemented in the Rust programming language and using the Apache Arrow memory model.

-Ballista also provides a DataFrame API (both in Rust and Python), suitable for constructing ETL pipelines and analytical queries.
+kapot also provides a DataFrame API (both in Rust and Python), suitable for constructing ETL pipelines and analytical queries.
 The DataFrame API is inspired by Apache Spark and is currently better suited for ETL/SQL work than for data science.